tomRedox/simpleCRM/README.md

 3. Install the version of Meteor used by this project:  `meteor update --release 1.3-beta.12`  (you can have multiple versions of Meteor installed on a machine, so this shouldn't upset any other projects.
 Meteor stores which version to user for a particular project in the .meteor/release file)
 4. Install the npm modules used by the project:  `npm install`

+Then run the project with `meteor`.
+The login credentials are: email: default@admin.com password: default@admin.

 ## Meteor
 The app is running on Meteor 1.3 Beta 12 and will not work with Meteor 1.2.